Snoopino/esx_armor/README.md

 **Discord Support:** https://discord.gg/5hHSBRHvJE

+If you only want the Save Function in Database look at this Script: https://github.com/Musiker15/esx_status_health-armor

 ## Description
 * You can use the `armor` Item then you get `nobproof` Item and a Vest will be added to the Ped.
 * With the `nobproof` Item then the Vest will be removed from Ped.